 Additionally, I love the mysteriousness the winter clouds and colours add to the Scottish landscapes in off season!
 Check out my friend Yvette’s post about our hiking trip to Loch Ossian – even in the rainy weather it looked gorgeous!

 Night Sky Photography: Finally, with such long nights, winter is the best time of the year for stargazing in Scotland.
-There are several dark sky discovery spots all over Scotland, and two official Dark Sky Parks at the Galloway Forest Park and the Isle of Coll.
+There are several dark sky discovery spots all over Scotland, and three official Dark Sky Parks at the Galloway Forest Park, the Isle of Coll and the Cairngorms National Park.
 You have not seen night skies like this before!

 Northern Lights in Scotland: If you’re lucky, you might even spot northern lights in the night sky – however, the conditions have to be perfect: cold, crisp air; clear skies; the moon not too bright and no light pollution from nearby cities.
 Unfortunately, all these things don’t always happen at the same time, which makes spotting Northern lights a bit harder than other destinations around Europe.
 Your best chance to see them is the north coast as well as the Orkney islands.
 Good luck!